-Batteries Not Included is the movie that America Needs Right Now
+Batteries Not Included: The Movie America Needs Right Now

 The story of a villainous greed driven New York land developer, vulnerable people banding together, and intelligent machines performing jobs typically done by people sounds incredibly contemporary for a film that came out in 1987 and in many ways it’s the perfect film to explain where we are and what we need to do.
 This is why Batteries Not Included is the movie America needs right now.

-As happens all too often in real life the developer never gets his hands dirty.
+As in real life the developer never gets his hands dirty.
 This group never battles the developer directly.
-Rather the developer employs an equally disadvantaged group of young men headed by Carlos who is as much a victim of the developer as the rest of them.
-Carlos is the perfect stand-in for the duped masses that look up to and aspire to have the type of money and power that evil developers like Donald Trump have and have bought into the myth that people like him are self-made despite being born into incredible wealth and privilege.
+Rather the developer employs an equally disadvantaged group of young men headed by Carlos.
+In the end he’s as much a victim of the developer as the residents.
+Carlos is the perfect stand-in for the duped masses that look up to Trump.
+They aspire to have the money and power that sociopaths like Donald Trump have.
+They’ve bought into the myth that people like him are self-made despite being born into incredible wealth and privilege.
 If not for the scapegoats they’re told to hate they’d already be wealthy.

-While I’m not afraid to admit that I’d happy take a benevolent alien intervention which would stop Trump from destroying our country the bigger message that I take away from Batteries Not Included is that we need to be the fixers.
+I’m not afraid to admit that I’d happily take a benevolent alien intervention which would stop Trump from destroying our country.
+The bigger take away from Batteries Not Included is that we need to be the fixers.
 We need to band together in our communities and fix this things.
 Yes we must disrupt the plans of evil antisocial maniacs.
-We must stand in the way of those looking to profit from the destruction of our country but we must come together with each other, no matter our backgrounds, no matter our politics, and fix this thing because nobody else, alien or otherwise, is going to do it.
+We must stand in the way of those looking to profit from the destruction of our country.
+We must come together and fix this thing because nobody else, alien or otherwise, is going to do it.